Cepr0/sb-tagged-autowire-candidate-resolver/readme.md

 that makes it possible to get collections of injected Spring beans tagged by specified 'tags'.
 Tags are specified with [@Tags][3] annotation in style of `@Qualifier` annotation.
-Collection is formed from the beans that have the same tags as the autowired collection.
+Collection is formed from the beans that have the same type and the same tags as the autowired collection.

 ```java
 @Autowired